drakkan/sftpgo/docs/full-configuration.md

 Available Commands:
-  gen            A collection of useful generators help           Help about any command initprovider   Initializes and/or updates the configured data provider portable       Serve a single directory revertprovider Revert the configured data provider to a previous version serve          Start the SFTPGo service smtptest       Test the SMTP configuration startsubsys    Use SFTPGo as SFTP file transfer subsystem
+  gen            A collection of useful generators help           Help about any command initprovider   Initialize and/or updates the configured data provider portable       Serve a single directory/account revertprovider Revert the configured data provider to a previous version serve          Start the SFTPGo service smtptest       Test the SMTP configuration startsubsys    Use sftpgo as SFTP file transfer subsystem

 Flags:
   -h, --help      help for sftpgo